 How fast can a Liquid storefront actually be?

 That stack is reproducible.
-It is what a senior Liquid dev does on every build.
-The reason most Liquid stores do not look like Enea is that most builds skip these steps or carry app debt that nobody has cleaned up.
+The reason most Liquid stores do not look like Enea is that most builds skip these steps or carry app debt nobody cleaned up.
 Neither problem is solved by switching frameworks.
 Both are solved by auditing the store and tightening the build.
+See the Lighthouse vs CrUX guide on why field data is the only number that counts.

 The 5 cases where Hydrogen actually wins